medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 to perform **tests**, because each cluster behaves differently (due to network issues, configuration issues, firewalls, etc)

+In a topic, partitions can be added, but cannot be reduced.
+{:.note}

 ### Distributions of Messages in a Topic